apereo/cas/docs/cas-server-documentation/configuration/Configuration-Properties.md

 ### Google

-In addition to the [common block of settings](Configuration-Properties-Common.html#delegated-authentication-settings) , the following properties are additionally supported, when delegating authentication to Google:
+The following properties are additionally supported, when delegating authentication to Google:

 ```properties
 # cas.authn.pac4j.google.scope=EMAIL|PROFILE|EMAIL_AND_PROFILE